Roycemore School: Relocation

 As its property lease with Northwestern University for the lot at Lincoln St. and Orrington Ave. was due to end in 2014, in early 2000 the school began looking for another Evanston location that would allow room to continue a trend of enrollment growth that had occurred over the previous 10 years, with updated technology and to accommodate a larger, regulation-sized gymnasium.

 Roycemore began classes at 1200 Davis Street in Evanston on January 6, 2012.
 The 3-acre lot, adjacent to Evanston's Alexander Park, was the location of a 55,000-square-foot building that was once the headquarters of the General Board of Pension Funds for the United Methodist Church.
 Roycemore completely renovated the building and added a nearly 8,000-square-foot gymnasium.
+In 2026, Roycemore’s board and the RoundTable revealed that much of this purchase and renovation was footed by bonds that Roycemore’s board was unable to pay off.
+The school was never able to afford the new building, and became a revolving door of headmasters who were unable to fix the school’s financial problems.
+It shut down in 2026, and will never open again.

 Athletics and extracurriculars

-The school has no-cut athletic teams starting in the fifth grade, including Basketball, Soccer, Fencing, Cross Country and Volleyball.
-Roycemore's website states, "Participation is given a higher priority than competing to win at all grade levels, but competing to win does take on increased focus as the participants become older."
+The school had no-cut athletic teams starting in the fifth grade, including Basketball, Soccer, Fencing, Cross Country and Volleyball.
+Roycemore's website stated, "Participation is given a higher priority than competing to win at all grade levels, but competing to win does take on increased focus as the participants become older."

-Roycemore's mascot is the Griffin and the school colors are blue and gold.
+Roycemore's mascot was the Griffin and the school colors were blue and gold.

-Each year, Roycemore School holds its annual Palio, which is the school's oldest tradition.
+Each year, Roycemore School held its annual Palio, which was the school's oldest tradition.
 Palio was modeled after the pageant that proceeds the Palio di Siena in Italy.
-Students from grades 1–12 display the progress they have made in physical education classes during the year.
-The emphasis is on rhythmics, dance, gymnastics, and sports skills.
-Roycemore's Palio has a colorful procession, where each new Kindergarten class is handed down a banner with the coat of arms from the graduating Senior class that the younger students will carry until graduation in twelfth grade.

-Another longstanding tradition at Roycemore is their tumbling program.
+Another longstanding tradition at Roycemore was their tumbling program.
 Starting in third grade, students can be found participating in mounts, lifting other students, or flying through the air as part of their performance.
-The program culminates in three annual all-school performances, including Palio, for fellow students, parents and alumni.
+The program culminated in three annual all-school performances.